C-AddisonLaw/Jenkins-Docker-Terraform/README.md

   - Access jenkins with https://<EC2_Public_DNS_NAME>:8080
   - One can add more required plugins to packer/bootstrap/plugins.txt file to pre-configure the jenkins with that plugin
   - One can change usename/password to login to jenkins by changing "hudsonRealm.createAccount("admin", "admin")" entry in packer/bootstrap/security.groovy file
+  - Additional jobs can be added by adding jobs config.xml under the folder packer/bootstrap/jobs/<job_name>